 10 Apr Park Springs Uses Art to Enhance Life and Legacy

-In an article published by Metro Atlanta CEO on April 9, Andy Isakson discusses the “Sentinels of Legacy” mural.
+In an article published by Metro Atlanta CEO on April 9, Andy Isakson discusses the “Sentinels of Legacy” mural and the way Park Springs uses art to enhance life and legacy.
 Created by South Carolina artist Tarleton Blackwell, the mural reflects the community’s innovative relationship-based model in health care.

 “At Park Springs we are concerned about not only health, but the quality of life for our resident Members and staff.
 We introduced to Georgia the household model of care, which sets up long-term care as you would a household.” said Isakson.
 “This model focuses on relationships, and many strong bonds are formed between Members, their families and care partners.
 I was moved to commission this mural to celebrate those relationships, the value of the care partner and their effect on people’s lives.”